Phil Hartman: The Groundlings and Pee-Wee Herman (1975–1985)

-Working alone as a graphic artist, Hartman frequently amused himself with "flights of voice fantasies".
+Working alone as a graphic artist, Hartman frequently amused himself with "flights of voice fantasies."
 In 1975, seeking a more social outlet for his talents, he began attending evening comedy classes by the California-based improvisational comedy group The Groundlings.
 While watching one of their performances, he impulsively decided to climb on stage and join the cast.
 His first onscreen appearance was in 1978's Stunt Rock, an Australian film directed in Los Angeles by Brian Trenchard-Smith.
 After several years of training, paying his way by redesigning the group's logo and merchandise, Hartman formally joined The Groundlings and by 1979 was one of the show's stars.

 There Hartman befriended Paul Reubens, with whom he often collaborated on comedic material.
 Together they created the character Pee-wee Herman and developed The Pee-wee Herman Show, a live stage show that subsequently aired on HBO in 1981.
 Hartman played Captain Carl in the show, and reprised the role for the children's TV show Pee-wee's Playhouse.
 Reubens and Hartman made cameos in the 1980 film Cheech and Chong's Next Movie.
 Hartman co-wrote the script of the 1985 feature film Pee-wee's Big Adventure and had a cameo role as a reporter.
 He had considered quitting acting at the age of 36 due to the challenges of finding work; but the success of Pee-wee's Big Adventure changed his mind.
 After a creative disagreement with Reubens, he left the Pee-Wee Herman project to pursue other roles.

-Hartman took more small roles in 1986 films such as Jumpin' Jack Flash and Three Amigos.
-He also worked as a voice actor in animated television programs, including The Smurfs, Challenge of the GoBots, The 13 Ghosts of Scooby-Doo, and in Dennis the Menace as Henry Mitchell and George Wilson and most of the adult male characters.
+In addition to his work with Reubens, Hartman recorded a number of voice-over roles.
+These included appearances on the animated television programs The Smurfs, Challenge of the GoBots, The 13 Ghosts of Scooby-Doo, and in Dennis the Menace as Henry Mitchell and George Wilson and most of the adult male characters.
 After season 1, Hartman (who by this point had joined the cast of Saturday Night Live) was replaced by Maurice LaMarche.
-He developed a strong persona providing voice-overs for advertisements.
+He also developed a strong persona providing voice-overs for advertisements, and worked as part of an automated dialogue replacement group on several films, including Spaceballs, alongside Rob Paulsen, Tress MacNielle and others.